ashkie-dev/basket_size_analysis/README.md

-# Market Basket Analysis
+# Market Basket Analysis -- Association Rules & Frequent Pattern Algorithms

-Useful to find a correlation between products sold and the likelihood a particular product would also be purchased.
-Similar to "customers frequently purchase together"
+Identify frequent pattern itemsets using the Apriori algorithm and association rules to identify the likelihood a particular product will be purchased alongside another.